3 February 2021

 About untied: untied is the UK’s personal tax app.
 It’s built for people, not accountants and is designed especially to help sole traders to get on top of their taxes. untied is the only end to end app that enables users to link their bank accounts, makes tax sense of their transactions and files directly to HMRC.

 untied launched untied lite in April, the first tax product designed specifically for gig/platform workers. untied’s partners include Revolut, Deliveroo, Stuart and Deloitte. untied is regulated by the FCA, supervised by the Chartered Institute of Taxation and recognised by HMRC.
-An untied user submitted the UK’s first ever fully mobile tax return in January 2019. untied partners with Fractal Labs in the SMART initiative backed by the Banking Competitions Remedies Capability and Innovation Fund.
+An untied user submitted the UK’s first ever fully mobile tax return in January 2019. untied partners with tomato pay/Fractal Labs in the SMART initiative backed by the Banking Competitions Remedies Capability and Innovation Fund.

 Find out more about untied.